-Recommendation: About 70 percent and 64 percent of the internal trips in the Baker Sub p.m.
+Recommendation: About 70 percent and 64 percent of the internal trips in the Baker Sub Area and Airport/Southern Sub Area respectively have a start time between 9 a.m. and 8 p.m.
 Therefore, it is recommended that the CATS on-demand microtransit pilot runs 7 days a week, 12 hours per day (from 7 AM to 7 PM) to capture peak hour traffic and midday traffic.